 TOP 10 Countries by Youth Share (Age 15–24, 2025)

-The table below lists the territories and countries where young people aged 15–24 represent the largest fraction of the population in 2025.
-Values are given as a percentage of the total resident population.
+The table below lists the countries and territories where young people aged 15–24 represent the largest fraction of the population in 2025.
+Values are shown as a percentage of the total population.

 | Rank | Country / territory | Youth share 15–24, 2025 (% of population) |